 Employee-owned Iowa supermarket sued by NPE over QR codes: In April, Hy-Vee was sued by an NPE over a patent for Quick Response (QR) codes used on their promotional materials.
 While trying to steer local communities through the pandemic by providing safe access to groceries, the company was forced to contend with specious and resource-draining patent litigation.
 Over the last three years, the same NPE has targeted over 100 companies over their patents.
 Read more here.

-Washington grocery chain sued by NPE over server patents: Albertson was sued by an NPE in July over three server patents offering a mobile app for customers.
+American grocery chain sued by NPE over server patents: Albertsons was sued by an NPE in July over three server patents offering a mobile app for customers.
 The mobile app was meant to allow customers to order delivery or schedule curbside pickup during a time when many sought contactless grocery shopping to avoid any chance of exposure.
 Learn more about this distracting lawsuit here.

 NPE GreatGigz launched a litigation campaign against website job search services: During the pandemic, GreatGigz has targeted website job search services, important platforms for professionals that have only increased in popularity as a result of record unemployment during the pandemic.
 So far, GreatGigz has sued LinkedIn, Angie's List, GrubHub, IAC, Uber, Lyft, Instacart, Freelancer Limited, and DoorDash.
 It is unnecessarily harmful to target food and grocery delivery services during a deathly pandemic, as well as employment services during an economic freefall, and much less both at once.
 Read more here.